The Historic Religious Buildings Alliance

 4. Advice from specific bodies, including faith groups and denominations

-6. Calls for evidence, surveys, reports (including Government reports)
+6. Calls for evidence, surveys, reports

 1. News regarding the use of places of worship (for other news, scroll down)

-The easiest way to make sure you are reading the very latest information in detail is to use the Law and Religion page, which is updated daily as new material emerges; otherwise, for considered advice and guidance, pulling together all the strands, refer to your faith group or denominational website (see below under ‘4.
+The easiest way to make sure you are reading the very latest information in detail is to use the Law and Religion website, which is updated daily as new material emerges; otherwise, for considered advice and guidance, pulling together all the strands, refer to your faith group or denominational website (see below under ‘4.
 Advice from specific bodies’).

 1.1 ENGLAND